Hey! bEFORE YOU READ:

 The hide

-You have been hired as private investigators to try and gather evidence against a terrifying serial killer.
+In this scary escape room you have been hired as private investigators to try and gather evidence against a terrifying serial killer.

 Theme